is3labengrd/loa-evaluation-tool/README.md

 	**B.** Open shell linux command
 	**C.** Execute this command line: psql -U loa_evaluation_tool -h 127.0.0.1 -d loa_evaluation_tool -a -f loa_evaluation_tool_script.sql
 	**D.** Verifiy if the schema was correctly imported.

+Finally, for update the model it is possible to work directly on the diagram [EER](https://github.com/is3labengrd/loa-evaluation-tool/blob/master/ACE%20Web%20Tool%20Data%20Model.mwb).
+For this purpose it is necessary to have installed a tool that allows it on your environment: e.g. [MySQl Workbench](https://dev.mysql.com/downloads/workbench/)